sunbrandon/cs180-ec/README.md

 - Supports multiple input types (strings, numbers, arrays).
 - Handles loops and recursion with a 2-minute timeout for infinite loops.
 - Preserves original code indentation and structure.
-- Reads the test input interactively from the terminal.

 ## Installation